Roderick Kinkead-Weekes

-Roderick Calder Kinkead-Weekes (born 15 March 1951) is a former South African born English cricketer.
+Roderick Calder Kinkead-Weekes was born on 15 March 1951.
+He is a former South African-born English cricketer.
 Kinkead-Weekes was a right-handed batsman who played primarily as a wicketkeeper.

 After attending Eton College, where he was the captain of the First XI, Kinkead-Weekes went up to Lincoln College, Oxford.
 He made his first-class debut for Oxford University in 1972 against Leicestershire.
-He played 3 further first-class matches for the university in 1972, against Warwickshire, Yorkshire and finally Cambridge University.
+He played 3 further first-class matches for the university in 1972, against Warwickshire, Yorkshire, and finally Cambridge University.

 In 1976, he played 2 first-class matches for Middlesex against Kent and the touring West Indians.
 In his 6 first-class matches, he scored 76 runs at a batting average of 10.85.
-Behind the stumps he took 7 catches and made 3 stumpings.
+Behind the stumps, he took 7 catches and made 3 stumpings.
 He toured Bangladesh with MCC in 1976-77.